ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/android/latest/interfaces.md

 ### 7. registerDevice
-This function will be called by wallet SDK to register the device.<br>**Expected Function Definition:** Developers of client company are expected to register the device by communicating with client company's server.
+This function will be called by Wallet SDK to register the device.<br>**Expected Function Definition:** Developers of client company are expected to register the device by communicating with client company's server.
 On client company's server they can use `Server SDK` to register this device in OST Platform.
 Once the device is registered on OST Platform client company's server will receive the newly created `device` entity.
 This device entity should be passed back to the `app`.<br>
-Finally they should pass back this newly created device entity back to the wallet SDK by calling **OstDeviceRegisteredInterface.deviceRegistered(JSONObject newDeviceEntity )**.
+Finally they should pass back this newly created device entity back to the Wallet SDK by calling **OstDeviceRegisteredInterface.deviceRegistered(JSONObject newDeviceEntity )**.

 ```
 void registerDevice(JSONObject apiParams, OstDeviceRegisteredInterface ostDeviceRegisteredInterface)